Maricopa County community service agencies.

 Financial assistance programs

 Assistance is also available that may be able to help the currently homeless get re-housed and stabilized.
-This is more long term support and it may include credit counseling, mediation, and money to pay for moving costs, security or utility deposits for the new home or apartment.
+This is more long term support and it may include credit counseling, mediation, and money to pay for moving costs, security or utility deposits for the new home or apartment. find other rental and security deposit assistance in Maricopa County.

 The Maricopa County Weatherization Program can provide a free Home Energy Assessment.
 This will help low to moderate income home owners reduce energy usage and save money.
 Some of the more typical weatherization measures provided by community action agencies include air conditioner and upgrading insulation, installing energy efficient light bulbs, smoke alarms, insulation or repair or replace of water heaters.